Board of Education Policy for High Ability Learners

 PROGRAM SELECTION PROCEDURES

-Phase I – Screening
+Phase I – Universal Screening

 Phase II – Data Analysis

-Phase III – Identification
+Phase III – Determination of Eligibility

 Pathway I